jkstarclub/jkstarclub/README.md

 # Probabilistic Dice

-Say Governance
+Say Governance <br />
-Say Resilient
+Say Resilient <br />
-Review Sustainable
+Review Sustainable Weights

 Probabilities are defined for events.
 An event is some outcome that we could potentially observe or experience, such as